Week 10

 Protect the Health of Others!

-Being a better role model for your kids and others is an important reason to be smoke free.
+, you said that being a better role model for your kids and others is an important reason to be smoke-free .
 That's great!
 The dangers of secondhand smoke have been well established.
 And parents' behavior is still the greatest influence on the behavior of their children.
 By setting an example of not smoking, you are letting them know how important you think it is to not be a smoker.
 If your kids make it to age 21 without smoking, chances are very good that they will remain smoke-free for life.

 Here are some ways that you are helping those around you as you help yourself.